What’s Included (and What Isn’t) in a Police Check in Ottawa

 The first step in accessing your police records is applying physically or online.
 You can get the form from the Ottawa police service in person or online, or you can use an accredited online Criminal Record Check company such as Instant Record Check.

-If you are applying physically once you’ve completed the paperwork, you must return the application form with two pieces of government-issued identification documents and proof of residence in Ottawa to the police service.
-If you’re undergoing a vulnerable sector check, you may be required to submit more information such as an official letter from the organization to submit.
+If you are applying in person, bring your completed application form and two pieces of government-issued identification documents, with at least one showing proof of residence in Ottawa.
+If you’re undergoing a vulnerable sector check, you may be required to submit more information such as an official letter from the organization.
 A physical submission could take 7-10 business days.
-An online submission through Instant Record Check will take 24 hours or less.
+Online submission through Instant Record Check will take 24 hours or less.

 Information Available in Police Checks in Ottawa